SuperOfficeDocs/superoffice-docs/docs/en/contact/learn/screen/sales-tab.md

 [!include[Conf. columns](../../../learn/includes/tip-configure-columns.md)]

-Double-click a sale in the list to open the **Sale** screen in SuperOffice CRM which contains information about that sale.
+Double-click a sale in the list to open the Sale screen, which contains information about that sale.

 Click **Add** to create a new [sale][1].